2004: Establishment of Saulės Gojus, the first bilingual kindergarten in Lithuania.

-Following the findings of the neurobiology and neuropsychology, U.S. developmental psychologist Howard Gardner developed the Theory of Multiple Intelligences, which serves as a guidance for the work of many professionals (particularly teachers).
+Following the findings of neurobiology and neuropsychology, U.S. developmental psychologist Howard Gardner developed the Theory of Multiple Intelligences, which serves as a guide for the work of many professionals (particularly teachers).

 Based on specific criteria, Mr. Gardner defined the following types of intelligence that emerge already in the preschool age: